 Known for many years as one of the largest breeders of Dexter Cattle in the UK, we have also used Pedigree Aberdeen Angus Bulls which we believe has helped us produce some of the best beef in existence.
-While we no longer breed any Dexters, we currently use a very well bred Angus Bull called ‘Mr. Angus’ to cover both our burgeoning herd of award winning Aberdeen Angus Cows, as well as our pedigree White Parks.
-The concept of consuming rare and traditional breed meat appears strange to the uninitiated.
+While we no longer breed any Dexters, we currently use a very well bred Angus Bull called ‘Mr. Angus’ to cover both our burgeoning herd of Aberdeen Angus Cows, as well as our pedigree White Parks.
+The concept of consuming rare and traditional breed meat may appear strange to the uninitiated.
 The majority of those breeds, which have become rare or ‘traditional’ are the old farm animals, which were developed by our predecessors for their eating qualities.
 This process of development was once a gentle balance between old-fashioned husbandry and the advances of science.
 Since World War II, however, this balance has been increasingly destroyed.
 Achieving the lowest cost for the least effort in the quickest time became the sole preoccupation of most modern livestock production.

 Many of the food crises we have suffered over the last few years have been the direct consequence of this misguided policy of quantity, speed and quick profit over quality.
 The old fashioned breeds are not cheap to produce, nor are they particularly efficient as they take time to mature but the quality of their meat is unrivalled.
-Many of you will have seen examples of these breeds on BBC’ Countryfile under the stewardship of Adam Henson and his father Joe.
+Many of you will have seen examples of these breeds on BBC Countryfile under the stewardship of Adam Henson and his late father Joe.
 Thanks originally to the efforts of the Rare Breeds Survival Trust and the support of the countless smallholders and their supporters, the core of our declining agricultural and culinary heritage has been saved.

 Our principal aim at Northfield Farm is to source and produce premium quality Beef, Lamb and Pork, which has lived well and has been humanely killed.
 We hang our meat carefully and appropriately and butcher it to provide the very best quality for all our customers.
 We have a small range of fantastic products which we create from these animals and which we produce in our on-farm production room and butchery.
 We are a small family business made up a long-serving team of people who are passionate about giving you the best possible food and service we can.
 In addition to using our own home bred animals we source the best British, Scotch & Irish meat we can find in the form of whole carcasses and primal cuts.
 This is especially the case where customer demand is concentrated on a small number of prime cuts such as steaks, which we cannot possibly satisfy from our home bred stock.